ChameleonCloud/docs/source/technical/fpga.rst

 Compiling code for FPGAs requires the Xilinx Vitis™ software platform, which provides a comprehensive development environment for creating FPGA-accelerated applications.
 The Vitis platform includes the Vitis Unified Software Platform, Vitis Core Development Kit, and Vitis AI Development Kit.

 Flashing the FPGA with your bitstream requires the Xilinx Runtime (XRT) tools, which are part of the Vitis platform.
 The XRT tools provide a command-line interface for managing FPGA devices, including programming the FPGA with your bitstream.
-You can also install the XRT environment separately from the Vitis platform.
+You can also install the XRT environment separately from the Vitis platform, although functionality may be limited.

 Guidelines for installing the Vitis platform can be found in the `AMD documentation <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Vitis-Software-Platform-Installation>`_.
 The installation requirements for Ubuntu are also provided in the documentation `here <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Installation-Requirements>`_.